Welcome to Casa Vicens Gaudí

 Visit Casa Vicens at your own pace, staying as long as you like; we provide recommended routes.

 Our most delicious visit!
-Embrace the autumn and discover Gaudi’s first house!
-The experience includes a beautiful tin of Hofmann’s craquinyolis to take away.
+Embrace the winter and discover Gaudi’s first house!
+The experience includes a sweet or savoury aperitif from Hofmann for take away.

 Enjoy an in-depth visit, taking as much time as you need to look at each and every detail of house, now immaculately restored.